 Stalemate is a win for the stalemated player.

-While the game shares many concepts with Suicide, it is noticeably different.
+- While the game shares many concepts with Antichess, it is noticeably different.
 Your king will remain alive and active until the very end of the game!
-King sacrifice is not possible, and while calculating the cleanup maneouvres one must consider any checks happening in the process.
+King sacrifice is not possible, and while calculating the clean-up manoeuvres one must consider any checks happening in the process.

-Beware of locked up pawns, loosing them can be untrivial task.
+- Beware of locked up pawns, losing them can be untrivial task.

-Natural way to win is to loose all the pieces (except king), forcing mate is very difficult.
+- The natural way to win is to loose all your pieces (except your king), forcing mate is very difficult.